Skip to main content

 Tokens & helpers

-• JOBS_STORE, JOBS_DRIZZLE, JOBS_OPTIONS — the module's DI tokens.
+• JOBS_STORE, JOBS_DRIZZLE, JOBS_OPTIONS, JOBS_SCHEDULE_STORE — the module's DI tokens.

 • DEFAULT_RUNNER_CONFIG — the resolved defaults tick() merges overrides into.